Executive Summary

 Though strict upbringing is conventional in Kazakhstan, where children are taught to respect the elders, know the worth of money, and be thankful for everything they have.
 However, no one complains about a specific childhood because each child knows that parents do it from the point of love.
 Respecting all nationalities is natural for Kazakhs, as our country has an incredible mix of Slavic and Asian people, where we celebrate Christian and Muslim holidays.
 Growing up in Kazakhstan can be challenging at times; thus, it is an incredible country with unique traditions.

-Kazakh culture
+Kazakh Culture

 Kazakh culture is a distinct reflection of centuries of history and the undying traditions of nomadic tribes.
 The unique worldview and eclectic customs that distinguish the culture of Kazakhstan from any other Slavic or Asian country is what creates such a mix of traditions and customs not familiar to the other nations.
 The influence of Russia is apparent in the Kazakh culture, mindset, and art.
-However, the unique modifications of it make Kazakhstan a land of exceptional people, valuing their history and beliefs.
+However, the unique modifications of it make Kazakhstan a land of exceptional people, value their history and beliefs.

-Even though young Kazakhs tend to wear modern clothes daily, rare demonstrating of traditional clothes is still present in the cities and more frequently in distant villages of Kazakhstan (Kazakhstan – Cultural life | Britannica, 2019).
+Even though young Kazakhs tend to wear modern clothes daily, rare demonstrations of traditional clothes is still present in the cities and more frequently in distant villages of Kazakhstan (Kazakhstan – Cultural life | Britannica, 2019).
 Traditional clothing is a representation of pride and respect for cultural values throughout the years.
 Women’s national dresses with headscarves and men’s unique hats with a traditional coat “shape” manifest the origins of the Kazakh’s customs.

 A historically Muslim country, Kazakhstan still values its Islamic symbols even after several decades of forced atheism.
 Traditional Muslim symbols can be seen widely across the country, which includes the Muslim stars, caps, and traditional clothing referring to the Islamic religion.
 Therefore, religious beliefs and traditions are still of significant importance to modern Kazakh citizens.